 The Court does not question the District Court's statement of the facts surrounding Owen's dismissal.
 Ante, at 2.
-It nevertheless rejects the District Court's conclusion that "the circumstances of [Owen's] discharge did not impose a stigma of illegal or immoral conduct on his professional reputation," and thus no due process hearing was necessary.
+It nevertheless rejects the District Court's conclusion that no due process hearing was necessary because "the circumstances of [Owen's] discharge did not impose a stigma of illegal or immoral conduct on his professional reputation."
 421 F. Supp.
 1110, 1122 (WD Mo.
-1976).
-Careful analysis of the record supports the District Court's view that Owen suffered no constitutional deprivation.
+1976); see ante, at 10, n.
+13. Careful analysis of the record supports the District Court's view that Owen suffered no constitutional deprivation.